mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 runs the submission checker, unifies output for a dashboard and creates a valid MLPerf submission pack in `open.tar.gz` with all required MLPerf logs and stats.

-You can run this script as follows (just substitute OctoML with your organization):
+You can run this script as follows (just substitute OctoML with the name of your organization):

 ```bash
 cm run script --tags=run,mlperf,inference,generate-run-cmds,_submission,_short \